liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 3. Access your finder method from your service.

-Let's follow these steps to create and invoke custom SQL in our Event Listing portlet.
+Next, you'll do exactly this to create and invoke custom SQL in your Event Listing portlet.

 ### Step 1: Specify Your Custom SQL

-After you've tested your SQL, you must specify it in a place in a particular file for Liferay to access it.
+After you've tested your SQL, you must specify it in a particular file for Liferay to access it.
 Liferay's `CustomSQLUtil` class looks up custom SQL from a file called `default.xml` in your portlet project's `docroot/WEB-INF/src/custom-sql/` folder.
 You must create the `custom-sql` folder and create the `default.xml` file in that `custom-sql` folder.

-Here's the custom SQL we'll use to return an event location's name, along with the event's name and event's description, for our Event Listing portlet:
+Here's the custom SQL that returns an event location's name, along with the event's name and event's description, for the Event Listing portlet:

     SELECT
         COUNT(*) AS COUNT_VALUE